HelixDB/helix-go/README.md

 ### Passing Data with WithData

 The `WithData` option lets you pass input data to your queries.
-It accepts multiple data types:
+It accepts multiple data types.

 #### Using Maps (Recommended for flexibility)